THIS IS AN OLD WEB SITE - NOT UPDATED SINCE ABOUT 2009

 requirements and constraints, for instance in resource-limited

-We also hope to show that many of our current mental concepts (including
+We also hoped to show that many of our current mental concepts (including

 "emotion", "consciousness" and many others) are inherently ambiguous